TLCFEM/suanPan-manual/docs/README.md

 ## Contribution

+You are very welcome to contribute to the application.
+Please feel free to create feature requests or directly contact me if you wish to have a new element, material model, etc., implemented.

-To contribute, please create pull requests.
+To contribute to this manual, please create pull requests.
 Besides, if you find any typos, please also feel free to create issues.

 All third party libraries must provide a single markdown file to explain how to use the library and if possible with some theories.